Bruno-MatheusBr/complete-javascript-course/01-Fundamentals-Part-1/starter/README.md

 # Type Coercion
 * Plus sign changes numbers into a string
 * -, * and / will change strings into a number

+# Truthy and Falsy
+* 5 falsy values: 0, '', undefined, null, NaN
+* All others values is considered true (empty object is true as well)